nalgeon/vaqt/README.md

 # vaqt: High-precision date/time in C

 The `vaqt` package offers data types and functions for handling time and duration in C, with nanosecond precision.

-Works with C99, but C11 is recommended on Windows for nanosecond precision.
+Works with C99 (C11 is recommended on Windows for higher precision).

 [Concepts](#concepts) •
 [Features](#features) •